-If a user has symptoms consistent with possible COVID-19 or has been exposed to someone with established infection, the Daily Health Check will outline appropriate next steps, including, in the following order, where to get tested, when to contact a health care professional and how to quarantine pending test results.
+If a user has symptoms consistent with COVID-19 or has been exposed to someone with established infection, the Daily Health Check will outline appropriate next steps, including, in the following order, where to get tested, when to contact a health care professional and how to quarantine pending test results.
 It will then provide important contact details.
-Finally, the individual will receive a secure email requesting additional information so that the university may follow up.
+Finally, the individual will receive a secure email with similar information to guide next steps.

-When you physically come to campus to live, work, dine, attend classes and activities, or visit the library, you are demonstrating that you have completed the Daily Health Check and you attest, to the best of your knowledge, that you do not have COVID-19 infection, symptoms suggestive of COVID-19, or exposure to COVID-19, and that you have not returned to New York State within the past 14 days from a location on New York State’s COVID-19 Travel Advisory list.
+When you physically come to campus to live, work, dine, attend classes or activities, or visit the library, you are demonstrating that you have completed the Daily Health Check and you attest, to the best of your knowledge, that you do not have COVID-19 infection, symptoms suggestive of COVID-19, or exposure to COVID-19, and that you have not returned to New York State within the past 14 days from a location on New York State’s COVID-19 Travel Advisory list.

-In certain situations, such as entering a secure lab, clinical settings or in a situation where social distancing is challenging on our campus, individuals may be asked to show proof of Daily Health Check completion.
+In certain situations, such as entering a secure lab or clinical setting, or in an on-campus situation where physical distancing is challenging, individuals may be asked to show proof of Daily Health Check completion.